 - Layout Builder

 Panels, for instance, is a very common efficient solution for most, well remembered from Drupal 7.
 They are pretty convenient to handle, but it’s hard for any “non-Drupal” person to get a good grasp on them fast.

-Then there’s Gutenberg - a pretty interesting new project editor solution which isn’t, however, polished enough for the best use in the field as of yet.
+Then there’s Gutenberg - a pretty interesting new project editor solution that isn’t, however, polished enough for the best use in the field as of yet.